An Einstein–CUNY SPH Academic Partnership

 - Complete CUNY SPH required courses on a matriculated basis

-- Take as an Einstein “Gap Year”
+- Required to be taken as an Einstein “Gap Year”

 Year 5